kumahq/kuma-gui/DEVELOPER.md

   items: [
     {
       name: 'My New View',
-      link: 'my-new-view' // this is the `name` of your route }
+      link: 'my-new-view', // this is the `name` of your route },
   ]
 }
 ```